bar-amir/mindsweeper/docs/readers.rst

    :undoc-members:
    :show-inheritance:

-Adding readers (supporting more files)
+Adding readers (supporting other file formats)
 ---------------------------------------
 Reader receive a reader-function, which supports the reading of a single file format.
 To support other formats, new reader-functions should be implemented: